debel/modernJS/topics/language-features/scopes.md

   let x = 5;

   // exports are immutable bindings
-  // the value of x cannot be changed
-  // from outside of the module
+  // the value of x cannot be changed from outside of the module export x;
-  export x;

   export function doStuff(arg) {
     // reassign x within the module
-    x = lib.process(arg);
+    x = lib.use(arg);

     return 'done';
   }